zongrongjin/-/README.md

  Project.py is the source code for finish the project.
  All Codes will renamed by chinese
  And the learning nodes will be uploaded by learning which names by english names.
+# The code which 求取第二大值 all have bug